SJSUSpring21/Aqua365/README.md

 # Team4

 Idea#1
-Machine Learning To Help Rural Households Access Electricity
+Machine Learning To Help Rural Households Access Electricity: Use historical customer payment behavior data to predict which new applicants are likely to be a good fit for their pay-as-you-go solar power systems program

 Idea#2
 Forecasting Water Demand in California When Every Drop Counts